hugomint/photo/content/post/markdown-syntax.md

 hero: "/images/hero-2.jpg"
 excerpt: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
 authors:
 - Dave

 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+Super this article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.

 <!--more-->